North Dakota Museum of Art

 The North Dakota Museum of Art (NDMOA) is the official art museum of the American state of North Dakota.
-Located on the campus of the University of North Dakota (UND) in Grand Forks, North Dakota, the museum is a private not-for-profit institution.
+Located on the campus of the University of North Dakota, in Grand Forks, North Dakota, the museum is a private not-for-profit institution.
 The building includes three exhibition galleries, a video information room, cafe, and gift shop.
 Admission is free.

 History

 The museum was formed in the 1970s as the University of North Dakota Art Galleries.

 In 1981, the North Dakota Legislative Assembly designated the museum as the state's official art museum and the museum took on its present name.
-The 1907 West Gymnasium on the UND campus was remodeled and, in 1989, the 16000 sqft structure became the new home for the museum.
+The 1907 West Gymnasium on the University of North Dakota campus was remodeled and, in 1989, the 16000 sqft structure became the new home for the museum.
 Facilities in the museum have been designed by artists who have worked with the museum in the past, including the gift shop and donor wall, created by New York artist Barton Lidice Beneš, who constructed the donor wall similar to his own shadow box museums, and the outdoor sculpture garden created by Richard Nonas (Nonas article is in French language).
 The museum finished a significant renovation project that included installation of skylights, new flooring, and windows.